Giuliana Morandini

 Giuliana Morandini (1938 – 22 July 2019) was an Italian writer.

-She was born in Udine and lived in Rome and Venezia.
+She was born in Pavia di Udine and lived in Rome and Venezia.
 Her first book E allora mi hanno rinchiusa: testimonianze dal manicomio femminile (And so I was locked up: Testimony from a Women's Mental Hospital) (1977) was a study of women in Italian mental hospitals; it was a finalist for the Viareggio Prize.
-Her first novel I cristalli di Vienna was published in 1978 and received the Prato Prize; it was translated in English as Bloodstains.
+Her first novel I cristalli di Vienna was published in 1978 and received the Prato Prize; it was translated into English as Bloodstains.
 This was followed by Caffè Specchi (The Café of Mirrors) in 1983, which received the Viareggio Prize.
 Her 1987 novel Angelo a Berlino (Angel in Berlin) was a finalist for the Premio Campiello.

 In 1980, she published La voce che è in lei (The voice within her), an anthology of writing by little-known or forgotten Italian women authors.
 She also wrote an introduction for Italian translations of Samuel Beckett.